elsewhencode/project-guidelines/README.md

 ## 11. Licensing
 Make sure you use resources that you have the rights to use.
-Copyrighted images and videos, for example, could cause legal problems.
+If you use libraries, remember to look for MIT, Apache or BSD but if you modify them, then take a look into licence details.
+Copyrighted images and videos also could cause legal problems.

 ---